 And one of those issues, alongside love marriages and the decision not to pursue STEM careers, is the discussion around mental health.

-The ominous look that covered my dad’s face was an indication that he was not going to be as understanding as I had hoped.
+The look that covered my dad’s face was an indication that he was not going to be as understanding as I had hoped.

-‘What do you need to see a mental health professional for when you have your family?’ he asked, the name rolling off his tongue so uneasily I knew he wouldn’t be as understanding as I had hoped.
+‘What do you need to see a mental health professional for when you have your family?’ he asked, the phrase rolling off his tongue so uneasily I knew he wouldn’t be as understanding as I had hoped.

 Unintentionally, this revelation somehow became a guilt complex; I was suddenly feeling culpable for even considering speaking with a stranger about the way I was feeling.
 Of course, I shouldn’t have been too surprised.
 ‘It’s just a bad day’, ‘we all feel depressed sometimes’ or ‘why can’t you tell me what happened so I can fix it?’ are among some of the more popular responses I have become so used to whenever I try to tell my parents I’m a little upset.